Lights from the Valley: Impact

 Intended to build on the qualified success of the precedent Dreams, Dreams, Dreams album, Lights from the Valley would not in fact rise above its predecessor's success level, with Mushroom's financial problems incurred via litigation with the rock band Heart hampering the promotion of Lights from the Valley.
 In fact the turmoil inherent in the album's convoluted recording history threatened to shut down the band: veteran guitarist Howard Froese was replaced by Brian MacLeod after the first attempt at Chilliwack's seventh album was rejected, although Froese would receive "special thanks" on the released Lights from the Valley album, citing background vocals and acoustic guitar.
 By the time of the release of Lights from the Valley Glenn Miller (bass) and Ross Turney (drums), who had worked alongside Chilliwack's lead vocalist/ guitarist Bill Henderson since the Chilliwack forerunner the Collectors, had left the group.
 This necessitated the recruitment of new members Skip Layton (drums) and Ab Bryant (bass) to perform with Henderson, Bowers and MacLeod in Chilliwack's live gigs, and only Henderson, MacLeod and Bryant would remain with Chilliwack for the group's eighth album: the 1979 release Breakdown in Paradise.

-In 2013, all of the Chilliwack albums on Mushroom were rereleased in CD format: the CD release of Lights from the Valley featured as bonus tracks "Mary Lou and Me" - the B-side to the 1977 single "Fly by Night" - and also the songwriting demo of "The Hardest Things to See" an intended track for Chilliwack's seventh album.
+In 2013, all of the Chilliwack albums on Mushroom were rereleased in CD format: the CD release of Lights from the Valley featured as bonus tracks "Mary Lou and Me" - the B-side to the 1977 single "Fly at Night" - and also the songwriting demo of "The Hardest Things to See", an intended track for Chilliwack's seventh album.

 Critical reception

-The Globe and Mail wrote: "Chilliwack is no longer an obscure, occassionaly exciting Canadian rock band.
+The Globe and Mail wrote: "Chilliwack is no longer an obscure, occasionally exciting Canadian rock band.
 It is now a full-blown vehicle for the latest in imitative California sounds."